timnoot/Bad-apple-played-on-discord/README.md

 # Bad-apple-played-in-discord
-Made by: timnoot#8017 | inspired by: Lamp | Code: https://bit.ly/2Q6VjIW
+Made by: timnoot#8017 | Inspired by: Lamp | Code: https://bit.ly/2Q6VjIW

 # How to use?